nhnaahid/skillup-client/README.md

     ```

 ## Firebase & JWT Setup
-Please follow their docs to integrate firebase authentication, create and store jwt in local storage for authentication and authorization.
+Please follow their docs to integrate firebase authentication, create and store jwt in local storage for authorization.

 ## Usage